How to integrate YouTube using C#

 Step-by-step instructions

-To get data from YouTube using C# we first need to create a DSN (Data Source) which will access data from YouTube.
-We will later be able to read data using C#.
+To get data from YouTube using C#, we first need to create an ODBC data source.
+We will later read this data in C#.
 Perform these steps:

 Open ODBC Data Source